Master of Social Sciences

 As you grow your knowledge of your chosen subject area, you'll be refining your intellectual skills, particularly your ability to think critically, problem solve and analyse.
 This will enable you to prepare for leadership roles in fields related to your subject area.

-During your studies, you'll be supervised by well-connected Faculty members who have networks with people working in a wide range of sectors, from business to government.
+During your studies, you'll be supervised by well-connected staff members who have networks with people working in a wide range of sectors, from business to government.

 These people, including representatives from local and central government and tribal authorities, provide input into the different subject areas.
 Members of community groups, business organisations and industrial and professional groups do the same – they provide valuable support and input.
 The subject area experts themselves provide consultancy services that the community in general needs, so there are broader links and connections made through this sharing of knowledge.